Flow-matic/sea-battle/README.md

   * There are some limitations as to how you can style a command-line based app,

    * Colors used for the app grid was as follows.
-[Red](https://www.w3schools.com/colors/colors_picker.asp) [Bluue](https://www.w3schools.com/colors/colors_picker.asp) [Cyan](https://www.w3schools.com/colors/colors_picker.asp)
+[Red](https://www.w3schools.com/colors/colors_picker.asp), [Blue](https://www.w3schools.com/colors/colors_picker.asp), [Cyan](https://www.w3schools.com/colors/colors_picker.asp), I used [W3schools color picker](https://www.w3schools.com/colors/colors_picker.asp)

-  * [Canva](http://www.canva.com/) was used to design and make the README.md main header image.
+  * [Canva](http://www.canva.com/) was used to design and make the background README.md main header image.
 Canva is an Australian graphic design platform, used to create social media graphics, presentations, posters, documents and other visual content.
 The app includes templates for users to use free of charge or you can upgrade and pay a yearly fee.

   * [Responsive design](http://ami.responsivedesign.is/) was used to preview the app online.